Formidable team of specialist employment barristers offering advice and representation

 Our hallmark is the knowledgeable, expert but pragmatic approach that we take to employment law issues, while building friendly, long term relationships with our clients.
 We work with HR, legal and professional teams to create cost-effective solutions to their employment matters, in a fast changing legal environment.

-Craig Ludlow is the team's Head of Group, with Karen Moss as Deputy Head.
+Karen Moss is the team's Head of Group, with Andrew MacPhail as Deputy Head.

 Chambers & Partners describes 3PB as “a set with an excellent profile in discrimination law and other employment issues.
 In addition to claimants, the barristers have defended government departments and other high-ranking public bodies in complex claims.
 They also represent large private sector employers in unfair dismissal and related matters.
 "The barristers at the set are regularly instructed to handle an array of employment matters including whistle-blower, TUPE and discrimination claims, often going further than the employment tribunals."
 Chambers & Partners rates 3PB as a “Widely acknowledged set in employment law, with members recently being involved in an important Supreme Court appeal regarding holiday pay calculations for term-time workers.”

-For more information about pricing please visit this page.
+For more information about our transparency and pricing of fees and service standards, please visit this page.

 Our Employment and discrimination Barristers...